terraform-ibm-modules/terraform-ibm-rhel-ai/solutions/rhelai_vpc/README.md

 * If you already have an existing resource group, select it from this dropdown.
 If not, choose "null" to automatically create a new one using your specified prefix, like "{prefix}-rg".

 3. **region**:
 * Choose the desired geographical area for resource deployment from the provided list of regions.
+Note that not all regions have NVIDIA GPU profiles available to host RHEL AI instance.
+For more details on GPU and their availability goto [VPC Documentation, GPUs](https://cloud.ibm.com/docs/vpc?topic=vpc-profiles&interface=ui#gpu)

 4. **zone**:
 * Select the specific zone within your chosen region where you want to provision the Virtual Server Instance (VSI).